 Let’s explore the power of visual effects that change reality, deceive and create scenarios and worlds that seem perfectly real and feasible.

-VFX operators are highly qualified and scarce people in the Audio-Visual Industry, this is because the software used form Autodesk, Foundry or from Adobe is very complex and also usually requires knowledge of trigonometry and basic vector algebra
+VFX operators are highly qualified and scarce in the Audio-Visual Industry, this is because the software used form Autodesk, Foundry or Adobe is very complex and also usually requires knowledge of trigonometry and basic vector algebra.

-These people can spend several weeks dedicated to a single VFX plane.
+VFX operators dedicate several weeks to create a single VFX plane.
 In fact, it is common for several operators to work simultaneously on the same effect.
 A VFX operator requires a lot of talent, intelligence and practice.
-Even the simplest VFX on the screen may have taken a lot of development time in production.
+Even the simplest VFX on screen may have taken a lot of development time in production.

 One of the characteristics of VFX professionals is that they have technical profiles that normally require an artistic direction behind.
 It is very easy to get lost in creating a functional effect or solving a complicated plane so that the complete operator who possesses the technical and artistic capacity will be invaluable.

-Due to the difficulty associated with this profile, many operators are very capable when executing an effect but they lack that artistic vision to be able to create a magnificent final result.
-It is a highly valued position in the industry today and it is strange to find FX TDs that are not active.
+Due to the difficulty associated with this profile, many operators who seem to exhibit their capabilities while executing an effect, could lack the necessary artistic vision to be able to create a magnificent final result.
+It is a highly valued position in the industry today and it is unusual to find FX TDs that are not active.

 Compositing, what is it about?

 Compositing serves to make up reality in an audiovisual production chain.
-All the effort, the material generated and the final result fall into the hands of the Compo department, were using software such as The Foundry Nuke, is given the final finish and all the pieces of the puzzle are put together.
+All the effort, the material generated and the final result fall into the hands of the Compo department, were using software such as The Foundry Nuke, a final finish is given and all the pieces of the puzzle are put together.

-All raw materials such as recorded or photographed elements from different places (shooting sets, landscapes, 3D images, etc) must be integrated into a single image, which must seem real to the final viewer.
-This is where it makes all the work look and gives a punch to the final quality of the product.
+All raw materials such as recorded or photographed elements from different places (shooting sets, landscapes, 3D images, etc.) must be integrated into a single image, which must seem real to the final viewer.
+This gives a strong punch to the quality of the product.

 On the contrary, if the compositing part did not exist, the final product would lose strength and would not look like a solid and unique piece.
-It would lose intentionality, nuances and even that the final piece is left with a mediocre finish.
+It would lose intentionality, nuances and the final piece could end up with a mediocre finish.
 That is the power of Compositing in VFX for special effects.

 As we can see, Compositing and VFX for special effects are two very different departments that complement each other perfectly.
 Both are key pieces in any film or animation studio and are also the two of the most “senior” disciplines we can find.

-Best of all, our potential is defined by ourselves.
-Our dedication and perseverance will take us as far as we want.
+Most importantly, our potential is defined by ourselves.
+Our dedication and perseverance will take us as far as we wish to go.
 So, if you see yourself in this career then your first step will be knowing what you should study to become an expert in VFX & Compositing.
 There are many VFX courses and even diplomas offered by many colleges in Bangalore.
 One of them is Animaster College of Animation & Design.
 They have designed career and short term programs to help students opt with the ever-competitive environment of students.